 Responding to these requests will cost us more money and more staff time.
 If you or your friends and family have ever found pleasure, comfort or relief in green space, please give to our Lockdown Spaces Appeal.
 You will be enabling us to continue our fight to protect those spaces which we treasure and need—now more than ever.

 We've been busy!
-In case you missed them from our social media, here are some recent campaign success stories we wanted you to know about.
+In case you missed them on social media, here are some recent campaign success stories we wanted you to know about.

 - New greens and paths were secured at Dorchester-on-Thames after a campaign alongside member, Friends of Dorchester and Little Wittenham Open Spaces.

-- Our member East Malling and Larkfield Parish Council dedicate more land as a village green
+- Our member East Malling and Larkfield Parish Council dedicated more land as a village green.

-- Blackburn group win support of borough council for new asset of community value
+- A Blackburn group won support of borough council for new asset of community value.

-- We successfully launched our new charters for open spaces in England and for Wales.
+- We launched our new charters for open spaces in England and for Wales.

 - Chesham Bois common, Buckinghamshire Chilterns, degradation plans were withdrawn in the face of objections that we supported.